HiLivin/x708blitz/README.md

 # [WIP] x708blitz :zap:

-**This is a fork of [x708v2.0](https://github.com/suptronics/x708v2.0) modified to be compatible with [RaspiBlitz](https://github.com/rootzoll/raspiblitz)**
+*This is a fork of [x708v2.0](https://github.com/suptronics/x708v2.0) modified to integrate X708 UPS HAT with [RaspiBlitz](https://github.com/rootzoll/raspiblitz)*

-**The UPS HAT safely shutdowns `bitcoind`, `lnd` etc. before cutting off the power when:**
+**The scripts manage button action, AC power loss detection, battery level, fan speed and ensure a safe shutdown of `bitcoind`, `lnd` etc. before cutting off the power**

+Safe shutdown is triggered by:
-- the board button was pressed
+- board button
-- the AC power is lost and battery is low
+- low battery voltage when AC is lost
+- `x708off` command

-**`The scripts were tested on Geekworm/Suptronics X708 v1.2 board with RaspiBlitz v1.7.2`**
+> **Scripts were tested on Geekworm/Suptronics X708 v1.2 board with RaspiBlitz v1.7.2**

-Still, it's' WORK IN PROGRESS ***USE AT YOUR OWN RISK!***

 ## Contents
-- `x708.info.py` - Reading AC status & battery voltage.
-Auto shutdown when battery is low and AC is gone
+- `x708.info.py` - Fetch AC status & battery voltage.
+Auto shutdown when AC is lost and battery low
-- `x708.fan.py` - Automatic fan speed control depending on custom-set CPU temperature thresholds
+- `x708.fan.py` - Automatic fan speed control based on custom-set CPU temperature thresholds
-- `install.sh` - Install script creates board signal managers and adds `x708off` bash command
+- `install.sh` - Install bash and python scripts, add `x708off` command
-- `uninstall.sh` - Uninstall script reverts the changes and removes the repository
+- `uninstall.sh` - Revert the changes and remove the repository

 ## Setup

-#### On RaspiBlitz patched with HiLivin/raspiblitz:feature-x708-support:
+#### On RaspiBlitz patched with `HiLivin/raspiblitz:feature-x708-support` type:
 ```
 sudo /home/admin/config.scripts/blitz.ups.sh on x708
 ```

-#### If you wish, you may change the custom values in the scripts:
+#### You may change the custom values in the scripts:
-In file `x708.info.py`:
+In file `/home/admin/x708blitz/x708.info.py`:
 ```
 MIN_VOLTAGE = 4.0   # (volts) shutdown when voltage drops below this value
 ```

-In file `x708.fan.py`:
+In file `/home/admin/x708blitz/x708.fan.py`:
 ```
-ON_THRESHOLD = 40   # (degrees Celsius) Fan running at high speed at this temperature.
+HIGH_THRESHOLD = 40 # (degrees Celsius) Fan running at high speed at this temperature.
-OFF_THRESHOLD = 32  # (degress Celsius) Fan running at low speed  at this temperature.
+LOW_THRESHOLD = 32  # (degress Celsius) Fan running at low speed  at this temperature.
-SLEEP_INTERVAL = 1  # (seconds) How often we check the core temperature.
+SLEEP_INTERVAL = 1  # (seconds) How often do we check the core temperature.
 ```

-#### Reboot to apply changes:
+#### Restart to apply changes:
 ```
 restart
 ```